marbetschar/marco.betschart.name/README.md

 ### Technologies I worked with …

-#### … as Desktop Developer to develop graphical applications running on a desktop computer:
+**… as Desktop Developer**, to develop graphical applications running on a desktop computer:

 | Scope | I worked with |
 | :--- | :--- |